asumagic/angelsea/README.md

 (Ideally, we would setup CI to automatically test other platforms; perhaps even using qemu integration with containers to test aarch64 etc.)

+In order of what would be nice to try and get working (but that will wait before the project is more functional):

+- ✅ **Linux x86-64** (main test platform)
+- MinGW x86-64
+- Linux aarch64
+- macOS aarch64
+- macOS x86-64
+- MSVC x86-64

+32-bit x86 is not planned as it is not supported by MIR (and kind of can't be).

+## Current status

+The JIT compiler can already be used, but it is limited: Instruction support is still very partial and will only improve.

+Performance is likely not an improvement over the interpreter.

+The JIT compilation is currently rather slow (say 10-20x script compile time...), but it is single-threaded and synchronous _for now_.

 ## Clone & Build

 Start by cloning the repository itself: